Online course development

-All courses are developed under the approval of the Division Dean via a Letter of Agreement and include a course review for design quality and accessibility.
+All courses are developed under the approval of the Program Dean via a Letter of Agreement and include a course review for design quality and accessibility.
 In the absence of a specific written agreement, all courses may be shared with others at PCC.

 - Determine if the course meets the criteria for the priorities for online course development.

 - Identify an instructor(s) who will develop the course.

 - Determine if the instructor has completed training or if they will need to complete training before beginning the development.